-2.6 Inventories
+2.7 Inventories

-Inventories comprise of bunkers.
 Inventories are stated at the lower of cost and net realisable value.
 Cost is derived on a weighted average basis.
 Net realisable value is the estimated selling price in the ordinary course of business less applicable variable selling expenses.
 When inventories are consumed, the carrying amount of these inventories is recognised as an expense in the year in which the consumption occurs.

-2.7 Financial Instruments
+2.8 Financial Instruments